social-media-ethics-automation/book/book_contents/_build/html/_sources/ch17_harassment/05_justifying_harassment.md

 So let's look at how harassment gets justified.

-One research paper ([Morally Motivated Networked Harassment as Normative Reinforcement](https://journals.sagepub.com/doi/full/10.1177/20563051211021378)) suggests a process that often happens with online harassment, where the harassers feel thier actions are justified.
+One research paper ([Morally Motivated Networked Harassment as Normative Reinforcement](https://journals.sagepub.com/doi/full/10.1177/20563051211021378)) suggests a process that often happens with online harassment, where the harassers feel their actions are justified.
 They say these play out as follows:
 - A __target__ is identified as breaking the norm of a community (often not their own community, so this is a case of context collapse).
 This provides a justification for people to harass the target.
-- A key social media aaccount (the __amplifier__), promotes the accusation in their community (again, often not the one the target is in).
+- A key social media account (the __amplifier__), promotes the accusation in their community (again, often not the one the target is in).
-- The amplifier's audience then harass the target.
+- The amplifier's audience then harasses the target.
-- The target experiences negative emotions (stress, depression, etc.), and self-censors and withdaws.
+- The target experiences negative emotions (stress, depression, etc.), and self-censors and withdraws.
 The targets' speech (and others who might have said something similar) is therefore silenced.
-- The apmlifier's network found a common enemy and cause, and this reinforces their values and norms.
+- The amplifier's network found a common enemy and cause, and this reinforces their values and norms.

 Does this sound bad?
 Let's look at some more specific examples and see what you think.